-With a name that makes it sound rather homely and nostalgic, Bob’s Red Mill has created an animal-free soy protein powder which is free from just about everything – dairy, gluten, sweeteners, flavorings.
+With a name that makes it sound rather homely and nostalgic, Bob’s Red Mill has created an animal-free soy protein powder which is free from just about everything – dairy, gluten, sweeteners, and flavorings.

 This supplement is great if you’re trying to get back to basics.